gogwilt/secrets-game-jam/devlog.md

 Things are getting pretty scrappy, but I like where they're headed.
 Dialogic makes things super easy, so I'm glad I tried it.

-I've been generating the heck out of anime characters, and it's going OK.
+I've been AI generating the heck out of anime characters, and it's going OK.